-Professionals will not need to provide a written report but will be expected to provide a verbal contribution detailing the strengths of the family, issues of concern, services available and the "bottom line".
+It is paramount that the Social Worker attends the conference.
+Professionals will not need to provide a written report but will be expected to provide a verbal contribution during this stage of the Family Group Conference, detailing the strengths of the family, the worries and what has triggered the need for the FGC service, supportive services available and the "bottom line".
 Agencies must also be prepared to respond to any queries that the conference members may have (This could include questions from family members and advocates).

 The type of information that is helpful to present to the family includes the following:

-The presentation of information is important, the FGC is not a Child Protection Conference and it is helpful that the information that is presented is clear and understandable to the family.
-General issues include:
+The presentation of information is important, the FGC is not a Child Protection Conference and it is helpful that the information that is presented is clear and understandable to the family: